zhenging/pols202/notes/03/03_political_culture_and_ideology_constitution.md

 + **Virginia Plan** (Big States)
   + Three branches of government.
 Legislative branch made laws, the Executive Branch enforced the laws, and the Judicial branch would interpret laws
   + A two-house legislature with the lower house elected directly by the people and the upper house selected by the lower;
-  + Representation in both houses was based on a state’s population or wealth;
+  + Representation in both houses was based on a state's population or wealth;
   + An executive elected by Congress (this is the parliamentary system found in the UK); a national judiciary; and congressional veto over state laws.
 + **New Jersey Plan** (Small States)
   + A unicameral (one-house) Congress in which each state had an equal vote, and called for Congress to have the powers of taxation and regulation.